sahinalhas/R4-new/replit.md

     - **Backend**: Express.js handles API routes and serves the frontend, with a feature-based module structure for repositories, services, and routes.
     - **Database**: SQLite (`data.db`) is used for all data persistence, with a modular organization for schema, migrations, triggers, and indexes.
     - **Key Features**:
+      - **Standardized Student Profiling**: AI-ready 10-table system with complete taxonomy and quantifiable metrics (1-10 scales, JSON arrays).
+Covers academic, social-emotional, talents/interests, health, behavior, interventions, motivation, and risk/protective factors.
-      - **Holistic Student Profiling**: Six-dimensional student understanding system covering strengths, social relations, interests, future vision, SEL competencies, and socioeconomic factors.
-Enables comprehensive student tracking with dedicated UI sections and backend APIs for each dimension.
+      - **Holistic Student Understanding**: Legacy system with strengths, interests, future vision, SEL competencies, and socioeconomic factors (complementary to standardized system).
-      - **Risk Assessment & Early Warning System**: Automatic risk scoring algorithm that analyzes academic performance, behavioral patterns, attendance records, and social-emotional factors.
-Generates real-time alerts when risk thresholds are exceeded and provides AI-powered intervention recommendations.
+      - **Risk Assessment & Protective Factors**: Comprehensive risk analysis using `risk_protective_profiles` with automatic scoring and intervention recommendations.
-      - **Automatic Intervention System**: Original intervention tracking with calendar integration using Ebbinghaus forgetting curve-based spaced repetition.
+      - **Automatic Intervention System**: Standardized intervention tracking (`standardized_interventions`) with calendar integration, effectiveness metrics, and session progress tracking.
-      - **Comprehensive Student Tracking**: Health records, special education needs, risk factors, behavior monitoring, and exam results.
+      - **Behavioral Tracking**: ABC model-based behavior incidents (`standardized_behavior_incidents`) with categorized behaviors and intervention effectiveness.
       - **Data Management**: API endpoints with error handling, input sanitization, and structured logging for monitoring.
       - **Performance Optimizations**: Lazy tab loading, virtual scrolling, progressive loading, data pagination for reports, and server-side analytics with caching.
 - **System Design Choices**: The system is configured for Replit's autoscale deployment, using `npm run build` for client and server, and `npm start` for the production server.
 Global error handling and production build optimizations are implemented for robustness and performance.